-Whether it’s working together as a team project, participating in a teacher-led seminar, or the many scenarios in between, students may need to collaborate with other students within Headrush.
-Here are some common and useful ways Headrush supports learner to learner collaboration and communication:
+Whether it’s working together as a team project, participating in a teacher-led seminar, or the many scenarios in between, learners may need to collaborate with other learners within Headrush.
+Here are some common and useful ways Headrush supports learner-to-learner collaboration and communication:

 - Comments on the Module Overview

 - Submit Collaborative Evidence